-Percentages of deceased employee's tier II amount.
+Percentages of deceased employee's tier II amount; (similar to a private pension, tier II benefit is based on employee's railroad earnings and service months).
 Survivor annuity amounts may also be determined under certain minimum provisions which guarantee that a widow(er)'s annuity will be at least equal to the two-tier benefit the deceased employee would have received at the time of the award of the widow(er)'s annuity, minus certain reductions including those for age and receipt of social security benefits, and no less than the spouse annuity she or he was receiving just prior to the employee's death.